Parki0/correct-questions/README.md

 ## There is no stupid questions.

 But there is poorly asked questions.
-So don't be afraid to ask stupid questions, but be afraid of asking them the stupid way.
+So don't be afraid to ask stupid questions,
+but be afraid of asking them the stupid way.

 ## Avoid XY problem.

-You want to hammer a nail, but you don't know how to(X), so you grab a microscope and try do it with it.
+You want to hammer a nail, but you don't know how to(X),
+so you grab a microscope and try do it with it.
-After 2 nails the microscope cracks a little and you can't hammer nails with it anymore(Y)
+After 2 nails the microscope cracks a little and you can't hammer nails with it anymore(Y).

 You ask "how to not get your microscope cracked?"(Y), instead of "how do I hammer a nail?"(X).